johannschopplich/kirby-plausible/README.md

 ## Requirements

-- Kirby 4 or higher
+- Kirby 4 or Kirby 5

-> [!NOTE]
-> For Kirby 3 support, please use version 0.3 of Kirby Plausible.

 ## Installation